spinnaker/spinnaker.github.io/community/contributing/back-end-code.md

 ### Groovy

 Although much of Spinnaker is written in it, we prefer that new production code should not use Groovy.
-It's fine to use [Spock](http://spockframework.org/) for tests, however.
+It's fine to use Groovy with [Spock](http://spockframework.org/) for writing tests, however.

 If your changes touch on Groovy code that would be relatively easy to transform into Java, please feel free to do so.
 Interfaces, for example require almost no changes.